Children’s Literature in Critical Contexts of Displacement

 PI and Co-Is - International Collaborators

-PI - Dr Evelyn Arizpe - University of Glasgow, School of Education
+PI - Prof Evelyn Arizpe - University of Glasgow, School of Education

 Dr Cristina Amescua, Centro Regional de Investigaciones Multidisciplinarias/National Autonomous University of Mexico (CRIM/UNAM)